 Diwali is the festival of lights in India and usually lasts five days.
 People light rows of lamps inside and outside their homes for the holiday, representing the triumph of light over dark and the power of good over evil.

 The following is the Diwali / Deepawali in India from 2022 to 2026.

 The five days of Diwali:

-- Day three (Lakshmi Pujan or Kali Puja): This is the main day of the festival, and the night will be lit up by firecrackers and fireworks.
-Families and friends gather together to pray and share the sweets.
+- Day three (Lakshmi Pujan or Kali Puja): This is the festival's main day, and firecrackers and fireworks will light up the night.
+Families and friends gather together to pray and share sweets.

-- Day four (Govardhan Puja): This is the first day of the new year, and it is a day celebrates the bond between the wife and husband.
+- Day four (Govardhan Puja): This is the first day of the new year, and it is a day that celebrates the bond between the wife and husband.
 Families and relatives gather together with gifts and festival meals for best wishes.

-- Day five (Bhai Duj): This is the last day of the festival, and it is a day celebrates the sibling bond between brothers and sisters.
+- Day five (Bhai Duj): This is the last day of the festival, and it is a day that celebrates the sibling bond between brothers and sisters.